ItsWakana/linked-list/README.md

 - Working with pointers
 - Changing and editing data in a linear structure
 - How to implement algorithms to work on a linear data strtucture

+## How I could improve moving forward

+- Better understand time complexity with data structures
+- Know when to use iterative methods vs recursive methods